- Why is KitchenAid such a popular brand?

 In fact, I am willing to bet most of us started out with nothing more than a few mixing bowls and baking pans.
 Perhaps a spatula and a whisk thrown in for good measure.
 Then, after countless hours of mixing by hand and struggling through one too many holiday bakes, we all come to the realization that it’s time to enlist the help of an electric mixer.

-Some might settle for a basic hand mixer, others might snag a deal on a budget stand mixer, but what most of us really want is the mighty KitchenAid stand mixer.
+Some might settle for a basic hand mixer, and others might snag a deal on a budget stand mixer, but what most of us really want is the mighty KitchenAid stand mixer.

 After a quick bit of research, you discover the eye-watering amount of money you need to stump up for these amazing machines and inevitably ask yourself the question that has been asked a thousand times…“Why are KitchenAid mixers so expensive?!”